FIRST SPIRITUAL TEMPLE

 - In many ways, Swedenborg was quite universal in his concepts, for he believed that all religious systems have their divine duty and purpose and that this is not the sole virtue of Christianity.

 - Swedenborg believed that the mission of the Church is absolutely necessary inasmuch as, left its own devices, humanity simply cannot work out its relationship to God.

 - He saw the real power of Christ’s life in the example it gave to others and vehemently rejected the concept of Christian atonement and original sin.

 Swedenborg: The Seer and Medium

-Swedenborg’s psychic faculties were quite evident as a child; but, as adolescence approached, they were put aside and room was made for more practical pursuits.
-As time passed on, however, the unfoldment of his inevitable mission as a forerunner to Modern Spiritualism could not be camouflaged by more mundane activities.
+Swedenborg’s psychic faculties were quite evident as a child; but, as adolescence approached, they were put aside, and room was made for more practical pursuits.
+However, as time passed on, the unfoldment of his inevitable mission as a forerunner to Modern Spiritualism could not be camouflaged by more mundane activities.
 The philosopher, Kant, investigated and found quite genuine Swedenborg’s vision of a raging fire in Stockholm while he, himself (Swedenborg), was in Gothenburg, a city some 300 miles away.
-To this day, this clairvoyant (seeing with the mind’s eye) vision is considered to be Swedenborg’s most amazing psychic experience.
+To this day, this clairvoyant vision is considered to be Swedenborg’s most amazing psychic experience.